 Review of the Pupil Premium Strategy:

-- Participation – 40% of residential students will be in receipt of the pupil premium over the year; 100% of pupil premium students across all year groups will participate in at least one whole school activity and one educational visit across the year.
+- Participation – 40% of residential students will be in receipt of the Pupil Premium over the year; 100% of Pupil Premium students across all year groups will participate in at least one whole school activity and one educational visit across the year in the academic year.

 If you would like to discuss the way we use this funding please contact the school and we would be happy to speak to you.